Abnormal dense and dilute nuclear systems: Pion mode and condensation in dense nuclear systems

 where $E_B$ is the energy density of the baryonic subsystem, $g'$ is the isospin Landau-Migdal parameter, and $m_\Delta^*$ is the effective mass of the $\Delta$ isobar (one may put for simplicity $m^*_\Delta-m^*_N \simeq m_\Delta-m_N=293$\,MeV), $\Theta(x)$ is the step function.
 It is taken into account that in case of the developed condensate $\mu_n\simeq \mu_p$.
 For more details the reader may consult Refs.~\cite{Voskresensky:1977mz,Migdal:1990vm}.
 The electric charge of protons is screened by the condensate of negative pions and by electrons and muons produced via the weak $\beta$ processes and from the vacuum (at rather large values of $Z$)~\cite{Voskresensky:1977mz}.
 The electric potential is found from the Poisson equation for a spherical system of radius $R$ and constant baryon density $n$,

 Here $f^2_\pi V$ is the contribution of the developed $\pi^-$ condensate as it follows from the consideration within the $\sigma$ model and $n/2$ is the total baryon charge density in the presence of the developed condensate~\cite{Baym:1975tm}, $n_e$ and $n_\mu$ are contributions of electrons and muons.
-Nullifying the r.h.s. of Eq.~(\ref{PoisCond}), similarly to that we did above for Eq.~(\ref{Vel}), demonstrates the charge neutrality condition in the interior of a large size system.
+Nullifying the r.h.s. of Eq.~(\ref{PoisCond}), similarly to that we did above for Eq.~(\ref{Vel}), demonstrates the charge neutrality condition in the interior of a large size system, for $R\ll l_V$ where $l_V$ is the Debye screening length.